clmatherson/ETL_Project/README.md

        - The repeating names came from player trades and some players in multiple clubs

 -    Created new tables from Fbref data allowing for smaller tables; users can choose to pull in the additional information based on their needs.
+      - Positions table with position's id
+      - Players table with all the player's from both data sets
+      - Clubs table with the different teams

 ![ERD](ERD_diagram.png)
 # L: Load
 -    Loaded the newly transformed data and tables into postqresql